ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-MEM-WRAPPING" type="Recommendation" title="Wrap foreign data in memory releasing wrapper">

-In a secure Rust development, any non-sensitive foreign piece of data that are allocated and deallocated in the foreign language should be encapsulated in a `Drop` type in such a way as to provide automatic deallocation in Rust, through an automatic call to the foreign language deallocation routine.
+In a secure Rust development, any non-sensitive foreign piece of data that are allocated and deallocated in the foreign language SHOULD be encapsulated in a `Drop` type in such a way as to provide automatic deallocation in Rust, through an automatic call to the foreign language deallocation routine.